Mohamed-Manessouri/Rescue-Robot/README.md

 # Gps tracker:
  I don't know how to do it, yet I have an initial idea : I m going to use Gps module NEO 6m linked to raspberry pi, I m going to try to write a script that generates logs that will be added in a real time database and sent to fultter app in real time.
 But I don't really know how for the moment.

+For now, I m facing some challenges in assuring the video transmission in real time from raspberry pi to the laptop to the mobile app, and I still did not start the gps part yet neither the model.